RunOlga Docs

 Priorities and Tasks

-Quarterly Priorities and the Tasks they break into: RunOlga's unit of focused execution.
+Quarterly Priorities and the scheduled Tasks they break into: RunOlga's unit of focused execution.

 Phase 1

 A Priority is what the team commits to this quarter.
-A Task is one short step toward it.
+A Task is one short, scheduled step toward it.
 Together they are how a leadership team turns intent into work it can actually finish — and the path between them is RunOlga's signature flow.

 Priorities (EOS: Rocks)

 A Priority is a focused objective the team commits to for the quarter — roughly 90 days.
-It is deliberately a short list: a Priority is something the team can finish, not everything the team would like to do.
+It is deliberately a short list: each quarter, leaders commit to 3–5 priorities each.
+A Priority is something the team can finish, not everything the team would like to do.

-- An outcome — what is true when it is done, stated as a result rather than an activity.
+OutcomeWhat is true when it is done — a result, not an activity.

 Tasks (EOS: To-Dos)

-A Task is a short-horizon action item — typically a 7-day cadence — that moves a Priority forward.
-Where a Priority is the quarter's commitment, a Task is the next concrete thing someone does about it this week.
+A Task is a short-horizon action item that moves a Priority forward.
+Where a Priority is the quarter's commitment, a Task is the next concrete thing someone does about it — scheduled to a specific day and time, visible in the Planner and on the owner's To-Do list.

 How Priorities become Tasks

 Priorities decompose into Tasks, and that decomposition is RunOlga's signature flow.
 When you create a Priority, Olga proposes a breakdown of 4–8 tasks based on the Priority's outcome, timeline, and contributing seats.
-Each proposed task comes with a suggested owner from the contributing seats, an estimated effort, and a suggested schedule.
+Each proposed task comes with a suggested owner, an estimated effort in hours, and a specific day and time when the work should happen.

 The breakdown is a proposal, not a commitment.
 You iterate on it conversationally — accept all of it, edit individual tasks, reject ones that do not fit, or counter-propose — and nothing is written until you approve.
-On approval, each task is created with its priority_id, assigned_seat_id, estimated_hours, and scheduled_for_date.
+On approval, the tasks are created and appear in the Planner and on the assigned seats' To-Do lists.

 You: Add a priority to cut caregiver onboarding time to under two weeks this quarter.